QM.1 Microsoft Word: Formatting Tools

 - Insert a comment from the References menu.

-- Translation: Select the text and have your document translated to a different language (up to 70 choices) from the Review menu.
+- Translation: Select the text and have your document translated to a different language (more than 70 choices) from the Review menu.

-- For those using the desktop app version: Views menu has a variety of options to explore (print layout view, web layout view, outline view, draft view, and focus).
+- For those using the desktop app version: the Views menu has a variety of options to explore (print layout view, web layout view, outline view, draft view, and focus).
 You will learn about Immersive Reader in Quest 6.